Counseling in Japan

 Resources and Counseling Organizations

-◦Hozumi Clinic - ARCHIVED VERSION FROM JUNE 2008 (in Japanese), which is a medical and daycare center providing professional and confidential client centered, adult rehabilitation day care services, medical support, certified psychotherapy and licensed psychiatric consultation for Tokyo area residents.
+2. Hozumi Clinic, which is a medical and daycare center providing professional and confidential client centered, adult rehabilitation day care services, medical support, certified psychotherapy and licensed psychiatric consultation for Tokyo area residents.
 Assisting individuals, couples and families experiencing stress or difficulties in their interpersonal, family, social or working relationships.
 Japanese health insurance accepted.

-•Tokyo Child and Adolescent Counseling Service (In Japanese) with counselors fluent in English, Japanese, and Spanish, who are experienced in treating children and adolescents from a number of cultural backgrounds, and in particular mixed Western-Japanese children.
+1. Tokyo Child and Adolescent Counseling Service (In Japanese) with counselors fluent in English, Japanese, and Spanish, who are experienced in treating children and adolescents from a number of cultural backgrounds, and in particular mixed Western-Japanese children.
 The director is Dr. Douglas Berger whose personal website is here.

-◦Counseling and Psychotherapy in Tokyo Japan.
+1. Counseling and Psychotherapy in Tokyo Japan.
 (In Japanese) Website of Dr. Douglas Berger, an American Board-Certified Psychiatrist conducting psychotherapy and counseling in both English and Japanese, and psychiatric research, in the Shibuya-Ebisu area of central Tokyo, Japan.
 Dr. Berger is experienced as a therapist in individual counseling, marriage and couples counseling; particularly Japanese-Western couples, family counseling, and group psychotherapy.

-•Counseling and Psychotherapy in Tokyo and Japan (In Japanese) A bilingual English Japanese site giving information on finding an approved counseling center, a Japanese Federation of Psychotherapy registered psychotherapist, a Japan Society of Certified Clinical Psychologists qualified clinical psychologist, licensed psychiatric clinic services for Tokyo community and Japan residents, plus information on how to tell a counselor, clinical psychologist, psychotherapist, psychiatric social worker or psychiatrist is certified, registered or licensed in Japan to offer mental health care and emotional, social and psychological support services.
+2. Counseling and Psychotherapy in Tokyo and Japan (In Japanese) A bilingual English Japanese site giving information on finding an approved counseling center, a Japanese Federation of Psychotherapy registered psychotherapist, a Japan Society of Certified Clinical Psychologists qualified clinical psychologist, licensed psychiatric clinic services for Tokyo community and Japan residents, plus information on how to tell a counselor, clinical psychologist, psychotherapist, psychiatric social worker or psychiatrist is certified, registered or licensed in Japan to offer mental health care and emotional, social and psychological support services.

-•Kansai Counseling Centre - For anyone experiencing difficulty adjusting to Japan, or any other problem for which psychotherapy or counseling services are needed.
+3. Kansai Counseling Centre - For anyone experiencing difficulty adjusting to Japan, or any other problem for which psychotherapy or counseling services are needed.
 Serving the Kansai (Western) area of Japan, ICC's Master's level, western-trained staff is available in English, Japanese and Spanish.
 Primary focus is the foreign community, but anyone is welcome.

-•Tokyo English Lifeline.
+4. Tokyo English Lifeline.
 Tokyo English Life Line (TELL) is a multifaceted, nonprofit organization that has been serving the international and business communities since 1973.
 Our services include free phone counseling and information, professional face-to-face counseling, and educational workshops.

-•Prem Dana Takada MA.
+5. Prem Dana Takada MA.
 Fully trained Clinical Psychologist and Family Therapist providing effective individual and couple psychotherapy for the treatment of stress, depression, anxiety, relationship, sexual and eating disorders, abuse history, psychiatric disorders, cross cultural issues, work issues and for personal growth.
 17 years international work experience in Australia, England and Asia.
 Prem Dana's approach draws on diverse training in Cognitive Psychology, Couple and Family Therapy, Hypnotherapy and Brief and Solution Focused approaches in Australia, London, Asia and the U.S. Call (03) 3449 2526

-•Stephen Murphy-Shigematsu, an associate professor of clinical psychology at Tokyo University, who works with divorced couples.
+6. Stephen Murphy-Shigematsu, an associate professor of clinical psychology at Tokyo University, who works with divorced couples.
 Mentioned in Asahi Shinbun article.

-•Frances Marr, the director of the Tokyo branch of DivorceCare, a counseling program for people coping with divorce.
+7. Frances Marr, the director of the Tokyo branch of DivorceCare, a counseling program for people coping with divorce.
 Mentioned in Asahi Shinbun article.

-•Hiromi Ikeuchi, divorce and marriage counselor and representative at Tokyo Kazoku Laboratory.
+8. Hiromi Ikeuchi, divorce and marriage counselor and representative at Tokyo Kazoku Laboratory.
 Telephone: 813 3953 3395.
 An English speaking counselor is available.
 Fax: 813 5996 3860.
 Web site (in Japanese): www.ikeuchi.com

-•International Mental Health Professionals Japan URL: www.imhpj.org A multi-professional association of therapists who provide mental health services to the international community.
+9. International Mental Health Professionals Japan URL: www.imhpj.org A multi-professional association of therapists who provide mental health services to the international community.

-•Federation of Inochi no Denwa (Japanese only) - Looks like an association for counseling hotlines.
+12. Federation of Inochi no Denwa (Japanese only) - Looks like an association for counseling hotlines.
 The phone numbers are hard to find, but look here.
 There are also some in English.

-•Utsu-sapo Seikatsu Kojo Iinkai - Japanese language internet support group for spouses of people suffering from depression.
+13. Utsu-sapo Seikatsu Kojo Iinkai - Japanese language internet support group for spouses of people suffering from depression.

 Resources (Reintegration Services)

-•The Rachel Foundation for Family Reintegration provides reintegration programs and services for parents and children whose bonds of love and affection have been damaged or destroyed by abduction and/or alienation.
+1. The Rachel Foundation for Family Reintegration provides reintegration programs and services for parents and children whose bonds of love and affection have been damaged or destroyed by abduction and/or alienation.

 Articles

-•Depression; Japan Times; July 10, 2005.
+2. Depression; Japan Times; July 10, 2005.
 Although the Ministry of Health, Labor and Welfare estimates of Japanese suffering from depression are less than one percent, an NHK documentary claims it to be one person in seven, nearly 15 percent.
 Depression has been a hidden disease, but is becoming more recognized in Japanese society, and hence more treatable. (cached copy)

-•Pills To The Rescue?; Japan Times; July 10, 2005.
+3. Pills To The Rescue?; Japan Times; July 10, 2005.
 Modern anti-depressants have finally come to Japan, and are making more and more money for the drug companies. (cached copy)

-•Support groups to aid of all affected; Japan Times; July 10, 2005.
+4. Support groups to aid of all affected; Japan Times; July 10, 2005.
 Support groups in Japan for depression are scarce but growing. (cached copy)

 The information on this website concerns a matter of public interest, and is provided for educational and informational purposes only in order to raise public awareness of issues concerning left-behind parents.
 Unless otherwise indicated, the writers and translators of this website are not lawyers nor professional translators, so be sure to confirm anything important with your own lawyer.